sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 Secure Boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.
 When the PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs), EFI applications, and the operating system.
 If the signatures are good, the PC boots, and the firmware gives control to the operating system.

-To learn more about Secure Boot requirements for OEMs, see [Secure Boot, Trusted Boot, and Measured Boot](OEM-secure-boot.md).
+To learn more about Secure Boot requirements for OEMs, see [Secure Boot](OEM-secure-boot.md).

-## Bitlocker device encryption
+## BitLocker device encryption

-Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
+BitLocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
 Without the proper hardware configuration, device encryption is not enabled.
 With the right hardware configurations, Windows 10 automatically encrypts a device.

-For more information on what hardware you need to provide to enable device encryption, see [Bitlocker device encryption hardware requirements](OEM-device-encryption.md)
+For more information on what hardware you need to provide to enable device encryption, see [BitLocker device encryption hardware requirements](OEM-device-encryption.md)

 ## Windows Defender Credential Guard

 Credential Guard uses virtualization-based security to isolate and protect secrets (e.g., NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket attacks.

 When Windows Defender Credential Guard is enabled, NTLMv1, MS-CHAPv2, Digest, and CredSSP cannot use the signed-in credentials.
 Thus, single sign-on does not work with these protocols.
 However, applications can prompt for credentials or use credentials stored in the Windows Vault which are not protected by Windows Defender Credential Guard with any of these protocols.

 It is strongly recommended that valuable credentials, such as the sign-in credentials, not be used with any of these protocols.
-If these protocols must be used by domain or Azure AD users, secondary credentials should be provisioned for these use cases.+
+If these protocols must be used by domain or Azure AD users, secondary credentials should be provisioned for these use cases.

 When Windows Defender Credential Guard is enabled, Kerberos does not allow unconstrained Kerberos delegation or DES encryption, not only for signed-in credentials, but also prompted or saved credentials.

 To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)